 Brooklyn Public Library will build a new Greenpoint Library and Environmental Education Center at the site of the existing branch.
 Funded by a $5 million grant from the Greenpoint Community Environmental Fund, $1.8 million from the NY State Education Department, and over $14 million in Library and City capital funding, the new branch will provide significantly more space—indoor and outdoor—to house expanded programs and activities.

 The Environmental Education Center will provide programs, information and special collections that increase awareness and stewardship of the local environment.
 The center will offer space for community and environmental groups to hold meetings and public events.

-The building will be a model of sustainable development, exceeding LEED Silver Green Building Certification requirements.
+The building will be a model of sustainable development, exceeding LEED Gold Green Building Certification requirements.

 - BPL was awarded the GCEF legacy grant in December 2014.
 Winners were selected by community vote and with oversight from the New York State Office of the Attorney General and Department of Environmental Conservation.